cyberaide/bookmanager/README.md

 ## Automated github links

 It is possible to replace the local link that will be added to the files with a link to a github repository.
+At this time this is only supported for documents that are in the same repository.

 Simply add the following in case your local files are in `../chapter`.
 While specifing it in the `base`.
 This variabble